 Context-Dependent Learning: A Teacher's Guide

-Discover how context shapes memory and learning, with practical strategies for helping students retrieve knowledge across different situations and exam conditions.
+Discover how context shapes memory and learning, with practical strategies to help students retrieve knowledge across different situations and exams.

 This frustrating phenomenon has a scientific explanation.
 Context-dependent learning describes how the context in which we learn becomes linked to what we learn.
 When retrieval context matches learning context, memory works well.
 When contexts differ, retrieval becomes harder, even though the information is still there.